jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

   ]
   ```

-You have now successfully created/registered a Digital Twin at your DTR.
-Right now it is still empty.
-Thus, the next step is to reference our submodel in the Digital Twin to make it findable for consumers.
+Bob has now successfully created/registered a Digital Twin at his DTR.
+Right now the Digital Twin is pretty empty, except the AAS-ID and the specificAssetIds.
+Thus, the next step for Bob is to reference his submodel in the Digital Twin to make it findable for consumers.

 #### Reference a Submodel in the Digital Twin

-To link our submodel with the digital twin, submodel descriptors can be added to the digital
+In order to reference the submodel in the digital twin, submodel descriptors can be added to the digital twin.

-When adding a submodel to an existing digital twin, it is important to use the correct Catena-X Id/shell-descriptor.
+When adding a submodel to an existing digital twin, it is important to use the correct AAS-Id.
 This has to be added for the parameter "id", e.g. "id": "e5c96ab5-896a-482c-8761-efd74777ca97".

 To reference the endoint of the submodel we use the DSP protocol.
 Thus you have to provide the subprotocolBody with the Id of the contract definition/asset (?) as well as the dspEndpoint of the EDC.